googleapis/google-cloud-cpp/google/cloud/notebooks/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Notebooks API][cloud-service-docs], a service to Notebooks API is used to manage notebook resources in Google Cloud.
+This directory contains an idiomatic C++ client library for the [Notebooks API][cloud-service-docs].
+Use this API to programmatically manage notebooks in Google Cloud.
+Learn more about notebooks at the [Vertex AI Workbench] site.

 This library is **experimental**.
 Its APIs are subject to change without notice.